alessandro-candon/git-devstat/README.md

     No paramaters are needed, just add application-XXX.yaml as example and run with profile XXX

-* add ``logging.level.org.devstat.gitdevstat.view.linesofcodebyauthor=TRACE`` to application.yaml or to runtime env in order to trace all checked files and verify if they are filtered
+* add ``logging.level.org.devstat.gitdevstat.view.linesofcodebyauthor=TRACE`` to application.yaml or to runtime env in order to trace all checked files and verify if they are filtered also compile "inspect" section to filter users name to be checked
 ```
 app:
   github: